 Savage, Remington, Ruger and Winchester detachable mag rifles.
 How about affordable real 5 and 10 rd box mags.Savage, Remington, Ruger, and Winchester actions.
-How about a true "tiny" actions scaled to .5.56 NATO/7.62 x 39 sized ammunition
+How about a true "tiny" actions scaled to .5.56 NATO/7.62 x 39 sized, or smaller ammunition

 1:10 or 1:11 twist .308 Win barrels as standard.
 The standard .308 Win twist is 1:12 and is based on the GI spec for 150 gr bullets.
 It is barely adequate for bullets over 168 gr.Savage 110s offered with two barrels.
 The Savage system lends itself to easy barrel swapping.
 Could even supply two bolts to take standard and mag cased ammo.
 How about a Savage scout with .308 and .358 barrels or even a .350 Rem Mag barrel and bolt?